onecompiler/docs/d.md

 ### 3. While:

 While is also used to iterate a set of statements based on a condition.
-Usually while is preferred when number of ierations is not known in advance.
+Usually while is preferred when number of iterations is not known in advance.

 ```c
 while (condition) {